 Never?
 How important is it to have astute financial reports?
 It’s not just important these days.
 It’s critical.

-The Association industry has long been known for poor accounting practices.
+The Community Association Management industry has long been known for poor accounting practices.
 If you suspect or actually experience this low-level cash basis practice, you will be thrilled with Beacon Management Services.

 When cash flows were predictable, positive cash basis accounting was manageable.
 But the economy has put a microscope on financial reports and most don’t pass muster.
 Managing a property correctly includes having GAAP (Generally Accepted Accounting Principles) accounting.
 Accrual accounting.
 Without this method – a client, whether they admit it or not, is operating somewhat in the dark and certainly without vision or all the information necessary for good financial decisions.

 Beacon does all the general financial & accounting any property needs such as coupons, collections, lockbox, reports, etc. Almost any management company can do these simple tasks.